krishna427/LLM-launch_ready-evals/README.md

 Adding a New Use Case
 	1. Copy use_cases/template/ to use_cases/your_use_case/
-	2. Write your dataset (15+ examples minimum)
+	2. Write your dataset — 15 examples minimum
 	3. Configure thresholds in rubric.yaml
 	4. Run notebooks/eval_analysis.py
+The framework is domain-agnostic and designed to generalize to any high-risk informational assistant.
 Limitations
 	•	Reference implementation uses 15 examples — enough to surface patterns, not make statistical claims
 	•	Human scores are simulated based on domain knowledge, not collected from real annotators
 	•	No latency or cost analysis included
 License
 MIT
 This project is independently created using publicly available information and self-generated data.
-It does not reflect the methods, systems, data, or opinions of any current or former employer..​​​​​​​​​​​​​​​​
+It does not reflect the methods, systems, data, or opinions of any current or former employer.